Wojbeg/Honey/README.md

 Link to Kivy website: https://kivy.org/ <br/><br/>

 An application has two main purposes:
-  * Apply Snapchat-like filters on the live camera image like: dog filter with nose, ears and tongue, space helmet with space background, devil horns, funny eyes and green face mesh,
+  * Apply Snapchat-like filters on the live camera image like: dog filter with nose, ears and tongue, space helmet with space background, devil horns, funny eyes and green face mesh. <br>
+The dog filter has a special ability to detect if the mouth is open so it can overlay the tongue on them only when the person opens their mouth.

   * Edit photo using most popular filters like: greyscale, sepia, pencil sketch, invert, summer effect, winter effect, gotham effect, canny, cartoon, brightness and darkness control.

 ## Table of contents: